wpm/CanCan/README.md

 CanCan - a KenKen Solver
 ========================

-This package implements a solver and generator of [KenKen](http://www.kenken.com) puzzles.
+CanCan is a solver and generator of [KenKen](http://www.kenken.com) puzzles.

 The objective of KenKen puzzles is to completely fill an _n_ x _n_ grid with the numbers 1 to _n_.
 Each row and column must contain a unique set of numbers.
 (Thus a solved KenKen puzzle is a [Latin Square](http://en.wikipedia.org/wiki/Latin_square).)
 Additionally, cells in the grid are grouped into sets called _cages_, and the sets of numbers in these cages must have certain arithmetic properties.

-To see the program solve a puzzle, run either its unit tests or `Solver` with a path to a puzzle file.
+CanCan is built with the [Simple Build Tool](http://www.scala-sbt.org).
+The `sbt assembly` command builds an executable .JAR file.
+Run the default executable without any arguments to see help.

+The `solve` command solves a set of puzzles.

-    > sbt "run solve puzzles/6x6.1"
+    > java -jar target/CanCan-assembly-1.0.jar solve puzzles/6x6.1
     1.
     a=60x b=4+ c=16+ d=45x e=40x f=72x g=4x h=11+ i=4- j=12+ k=12x l=5 m=8+ n=2
     a b b c c d